Share

 Step-by-Step Guide: How to Use Electric Nail Drill Safely

-- Hold the drill at a 45° angle—never flat on the nail surface.
+- Hold the drill at a 45° angle.
+This reduces friction and improves control.

-- Finish with a buffer or fine bit for a smooth finish.
+- Finish with a buffer bit.
+Smooth the surface for a clean, polished look.

 💅 Perfect your routine with these nail drill instructions.